sekoyo/react-image-crop/README.md

 #### crop (optional)

 All crop values are in percentages, and are relative to the image.
 All crop params are optional.
+However while you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and set here.

 ```js
 var crop = {